Sound Streaming

 Sound chunk cache

-The initial chunk of each sound file cannot be evicted, so they will occupy the cache as long as the resources are loaded.
-You can also control the size of each sound chunk.
-This may help you get the sound cache size down even further if you have many sound files loaded at the same time.
+The initial chunk of each sound file cannot be evicted and they will occupy the cache for as long as the resources are loaded.
+The size of the initial chunk is controlled by the sound.stream_preload_size setting in game.project.